Key takeaways

 Examples of app development cost

-We guess you’ve already compared your future app with existing ones.
-We gathered some information on app development costs of famous applications.
+We guess you’ve already compared your future app with existing ones, so we have gathered some information on app development costs of famous applications.

-This social dating app recognizes the user’s location and offers profiles of matching users.
-The signature feature of Tinder is swiping — users can like or dislike certain profiles by swiping them left or right.
+This social dating app recognizes the user’s location and offers profiles of matching users based on this.
+The signature feature of Tinder is swiping — users can like or dislike profiles by swiping them left or right.
 What else is hidden in Tinder’s code?
 It’s Facebook or phone number login, unlimited messaging, video chat, search filters and securing users’ profile.

 A feature-rich app that not only allows users to post and edit their photos and videos, but provides tons of other functions.
 Live videos and IGTV, direct messaging and in-app phone calls, searching, following and blocking users.
 There’s also a built-in shopping feature and special account settings for businesses.